LLC Bylaws: Everything You Need to Know

 - An individual or a corporation that holds ownership in the LLC is called its member.

-- An LLC member must have contributed in the capital of the company.
+- An LLC member must have contributed to the capital of the company.

 - The contribution could be in the form of money, property, or services.